LOVE is NOT Something You Find (Love Part 1)

 Which brings me to this point: you, my dear reader, are already loved profoundly more than you ever will be on any date with anyone.

 The too-wonderful-to-be-true reality is that “the one” that you’ve been looking for has already found YOU!

 Only once you live in the center of that certainty can you date to share love instead of find it.
 Only then can enter the dating scene not to complete yourself, but to care about others.
 Only then can your pursue a serious relationship not out of a need for healing, but out of the joy of the healing your First Love is already working in you.

-We sing of a love like that in church, but only once you believe it can it transform you and your relationships.
-Until then your search for love will be in vain, because your deepest longing for love can only be satisfied in Him.
+We sing of a love like that in church, but only once you believe it, can it transform you and your relationships.
+Until then your search for love will be in vain, because your deepest longing for love can only be satisfied in Jesus.
 The prophet Jeremiah said as much.

 “My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.” – Jer 2:13

 Then when speaking to a Samaritan woman He met by a well, Jesus actually claimed to be the source of that living water.

 Jesus answered her, “If you knew the gift of God and who it is that asks you for a drink, you would have asked him and he would have given you living water.” – John 4:10